sedaatalay/Running-Jupyter-Notebook-on-AWS-EC2-Server/README.md

-# Running Jupyter Notebook on an AWS EC2 Server
+# Running Jupyter Notebook on AWS EC2 Server
 <p> <br/ >

 ### 1- Login to AWS and launch an instance